Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 Customer feedback analysis is the process of taking the feedback that is collected from your customers and turning it into information that can be used by your product, marketing, sales and customer support teams.

 Customer feedback can come in various shapes and forms, e.g. customer satisfaction surveys, NPS (Net Promoter Score) surveys, ratings and reviews.
-In order to act on the feedback your customers provide, you first need to analyze it and separate the wheat from the chaff.
+To act on the feedback your customers provide, you first need to analyze it and separate the wheat from the chaff.

 In other words, customer feedback analysis is necessary if you want to find out which pieces of feedback are important for the refinement of your product and revenue growth.